The Sempergeist Institute

 Founded by Dr. Dennis Stevens, veteran, visual artist, and author of Sacred Descent of the Warrior, the Institute collaborates with veterans, educators, Veteran Service Organizations (VSOs), and the Veterans Administration to pilot programs, evaluate outcomes, and develop evidence-based tools that foster resilience, belonging, and growth within the veteran community.

-The Sempergeist Institute (operating as Conway Cultural Development Corporation, EIN: 47-5065116) is a 501(c)(3) nonprofit organization.
+The Sempergeist Institute (operating as Conway Cultural Development Corporation, EIN: 47-5065116) is a 501(c)(3) nonprofit organization dedicated to healing through art, ritual, and narrative exploration.
 Contributions are tax-deductible to the extent allowable by law.

 Background & Context